 Recommendations for a Global Curriculum in Medical Oncology

-The Recommendations for a Global Curriculum in Medical Oncology are a set of common guidelines with a global perspective.
-The guidelines outline the clinical training required for physicians to qualify as medical oncologists.
+The Recommendations for a Global Curriculum in Medical Oncology are a set of common guidelines developed by ASCO and the European Society of Medical Oncology that outline recommended clinical training for physicians to qualify as medical oncologists.

-Building on the improvements implemented to the previous two editions, the 2016 edition has been expanded and updated by more than one hundred contributors who dedicated their oncologic and didactic expertise.
-The chapter/section structure has also been revised, each topic is now divided into four categories: Objectives, Awareness, Knowledge, and Skills.
-This third edition of the Curriculum is endorsed by 50 national oncology societies worldwide.
+The 2016 edition was expanded and updated by more than 100 contributors, who dedicated their oncologic and didactic expertise.
+The chapter/section structure also was revised, and each topic is now divided into four categories: Objectives, Awareness, Knowledge, and Skills.
+This edition is endorsed by 50 national oncology societies .

 Global Curriculum for Training in Medical Oncology Log Book

-The purpose of the Log Book is to keep a record of oncology trainees' educational program and their progress.
+The purpose of the Log Book is to keep a record of oncology trainees’ educational programs and their progress.
 Supervisors can use this record as a tool to assess trainees’ performance.
-Note that the Log Book is currently based on the first edition of the Curriculum.

 Download the 2017 Log Book